 Normal photo paper meets the needs of customers who use them to view on an occasional basis, whereas fine art paper ensures the best light and provides excellent performance when exhibiting and are made to last.
 Because fine art paper is intended for the printing of high-quality photographs, its quality must be ideally suited to receiving inks and pigments.
 The composition of the surface layer must allow the ink to adhere well over time while offering a neutral pH to ensure that the paper also stands the test of time.

-Lastly, a fine art paper will allow you to emphasise the composition of the image while providing the ideal support for intense colours and marked contrasts, while also enabling a wide range of grey tones.
+Lastly, a fine art paper will allow you to emphasize the composition of the image while providing the ideal support for intense colors and marked contrasts, while also enabling a wide range of grey tones.

 WHAT IS A PHOTOGRAPHIC PRINT?

 The difference between a photographic print and a fine art print has to do with the paper involved with the print.
 The photographic paper is not as of a high-quality paper as the fine art paper.
 Photographic paper has acid in the paper which can make the print fade, crack, or even make them brittle over time.